 727-210-2350

-The program prepares students to take the national certification exam offered by the AAMA to become a Certified Medical Assistant (CMA).
+The program prepares students to take the national certification exam offered by the American Association of Medical Assistants (AAMA) to become a Certified Medical Assistant (CMA), as well as through the American Medical Technologists Association to become a Registered Medical Assistant (RMA).
 Medical assisting students at MJC receive transferable college credit for coursework.
 Many of the program graduate further their education by obtaining an A.S.
 Degree I Medical Assisting.

 In accordance with Commission on Accreditation of Allied Health Education Programs (CAAHEP) 2022 Standards and Guidelines below is an outline Sample Institution Medical Assisting Program’s preparedness plan.
 This preparedness plan is in place to assure continuity of education services in the event of an unanticipated interruption.
 (I.B.3)